About Our Yoga Lessons In Costa Rica or Italy?

 Lucy is a qualified Holistic Therapist and international yoga teacher, accredited with a distinction in her final examinations with Friends of Yoga - a society and examination body for yoga in the UK and India which is recognised by Yoga Alliance as an international yoga school.
 Over the last twenty years she helped hundreds of people with healing therapies and with yoga instruction, either through her yoga classes and treatments, or through all she has coordinated in the yoga and healing section at Sunflower Retreats' centre in Casperia.
 Her interests also include Shamanism, Astrology, art and the study of the sacred and divine feminine.

 Lucy offers one-to-one healing yoga sessions for those looking for a transformational healing experience of yoga.
 Her yoga classes also include oracle card readings to help you find your life path and help with any questions you may have.
-Private classes are available most weeks within the season and can be booked on arrival.
+Private classes are available most weeks within the season.
+To book in advance of your retreat, please email: firstname.lastname@example.org

 Lucy's yoga classes are holistic and grounding, fusing the elements of Ying and Yang, yoga asanas and practices to bring balance (union) to the body, mind, emotions and spirit.
 She loves to share and communicate the ancient knowledge of Western and Eastern traditions through the healing power of yoga and meditation, both in her classes and her treatments.
 She is a gentle teacher, encouraging and supportive in her teaching and holistic therapy work.